approximatenumber/rodos-5z-service/README.md

 * Okay, now your service gets temperature and writes it to InfluxDB on remote host

-* Go to `office_temp.your.site:3000` and configure Grafana to visualize data from database:
+* Go to `http://office_temp.your.site:3000` (or whatever you have server configuration is...) and configure Grafana to visualize data from database:

 ![grafana example](/grafana.png)